prasangeet/Pathfinding/README.md

 ### **3️⃣ Technology Stack**
 - **Backend:** Django (Python) + Django REST Framework
+  - **Django** is a high-level Python web framework that promotes rapid development and clean, pragmatic design.
+  - **Django REST Framework** simplifies the creation of robust and scalable REST APIs.
 - **Database:** PostgreSQL (with optional PostGIS for geospatial support)
+  - **PostgreSQL** is a powerful open-source relational database system known for its reliability and performance.
+  - **PostGIS** adds geospatial capabilities, allowing complex spatial queries and optimizations.
 - **Algorithm:** C++ (for Dijkstra's algorithm execution)
+  - **C++** offers high-performance computation, essential for running Dijkstra’s algorithm efficiently on large datasets.
 - **Frontend:** Next.js + MapLibre GL JS (for OpenStreetMap integration)
+  - **Next.js** is a React-based framework that supports server-side rendering and static site generation.
+  - **MapLibre GL JS** is an open-source JavaScript library for interactive, customizable vector maps.
 - **Map Data:** OpenStreetMap (free vector tiles)
+  - **OpenStreetMap** provides free, editable map data that can be used with vector tile renderers like MapLibre.

 ---

 ### **4️⃣ Project Workflow**

 #### **4.1 Backend Setup (Django + PostgreSQL)**
+- **Django:** Set up the backend server, define models, and create RESTful APIs.
+- **PostgreSQL:** Store station and route data, with optional PostGIS for spatial queries.
 - Initialize Django project and set up virtual environment.
 - Configure PostgreSQL database in Django settings.
 - Install Django REST Framework and set up CORS.